Emulation of stochastic simulators using generalized lambda models: Application examples

-Similar to the first example, we perform a convergence study for $N \in \{250;\allowbreak 500;\allowbreak 1,000; \allowbreak 2,000; \allowbreak4,000\}$, the results of which are shown in \cref{fig:norm_WS}.
-In the case of small $N$, namely $N=250$, both GLaMs and KCDEs perform poorly, with GLaMs showing a similar average error but higher variability.
+Similar to the first example, we perform a convergence study for $N \in \{250;\allowbreak 500;\allowbreak 1{,}000; \allowbreak 2{,}000; \allowbreak4{,}000\}$, the results of which are shown in \cref{fig:norm_WS}.
+The underlying response distribution is Gaussian, and thus the oracle normal approximation has $\varepsilon=0$, which is not reported in the figure.
+Surprisingly, GP gives the worst results.
+This may be understood as follows: the updating criterion of the sequential design targets at minimizing the \emph{integrated mean-squared error}.
+The latter mainly focuses on improving the mean estimation (as illustrated in \cref{fig:normm,fig:normv}), yet both the mean and variance contribute to the Wasserstein distance \cref{eq:WS}.
+Also, this example is a five-dimensional problem, which results in more parameters to estimate for GP.
+In the case of small $N$, namely $N=250$, both the GLaMs and KCDEs perform poorly, with the GLaMs showing a similar average error but higher variability.
 This is explained as follows.
 Because of the use of $\AOLS$ in the modified FGLS procedure, we observe that the total number of coefficients of GLaMs to be estimated varies between 19 to 39 for $N=250$.
 Since the GLD is very flexible, a relatively large data set is necessary to provide enough evidence of the underlying PDF shape.
 Consequently, a small $N$ can lead to overfitting for high-dimensional $\ve{c}$, but good surrogates can be obtained for more parsimonious models.
-In contrast, the KCDE always performs a thorough leave-one-out cross-validation strategy to select the bandwidths.
+In contrast, KCDE always performs a thorough leave-one-out cross-validation strategy to select the bandwidths.
 Therefore, KCDEs show a slightly more stable estimate for $N=250$.
-With $N$ increasing, however, GLaMs converge with a much faster rate and outperforms KCDEs for $N \geq 500$ both in terms of the mean and median of the errors.
-For $N\geq 1,000$, the average performance of GLaM is even better than the best KCDE model among the 50 repetitions.
+With $N$ increasing, however, GLaMs converge much faster and outperform KCDEs for $N \geq 500$ both in terms of the mean and median of the errors.
+For $N\geq 1{,}000$, the average performance of GLaM is even better than the best KCDE model among the 50 repetitions.

-In this example of moderate dimensionality, building a KCDE can be time-consuming for large experimental designs, due to the bandwidth selection procedure.
-On a standard laptop, it takes about 20 CPU seconds for $N=250$ but $30$ minutes for $N=4{,}000$.
-In comparison, constructing a GLaM is always in the order of seconds: around 8 seconds for both $N=250$ and $N=4{,}000$.
+In this example of moderate dimensionality, building a GP with sequential design is surprisingly time-consuming, especially for large experimental designs.
+This is probably due to the sequential design of experiments, which adds new points one by one and updates the surrogate after each enrichment.
+The associated simulations were performed on the ETH Euler cluster, and the average CPU time varied from 463 seconds for $N=250$ to over 9 days for $N=4{,}000$ to build a single GP.
+For KCDE, it took about 20 CPU seconds for $N=250$ up to $30$ minutes for $N=4{,}000$ on a standard laptop.
+In comparison, constructing a GLaM is always on the order of seconds: around 8 seconds for both $N=250$ and $N=4{,}000$ on a standard laptop.